Velddrif

 Velddrif (the name of the town) or Velddrift (the name of the farm on which the town was established), is a coastal fishing town in the Bergrivier Local Municipality, Western Cape, South Africa.
-The town had a population 7800 in 2007 and is located on the estuary at which the Berg River flows into St. Helena Bay.
+The town had a population 12507 in 2015 and is located on the estuary at which the Berg River flows into St. Helena Bay.

 Geography and environment

 Velddrif is located approximately 145 km north of Cape Town to which it is connected by the R27 road.
-The R27 joins the R399 at Velddrif, which is near the point at which that the meandering Berg River flows into the sea at St. Helena Bay.
+The R27 joins the R399 at Velddrif, which is near the point at which the meandering Berg River flows into the sea at St. Helena Bay.
 The estuary is an important bird habitat and is home to around 30,000 birds, including up to 80 species which are endemic to the Cape coast.
 Well over 350 different species of birds can be seen here, as it is a habitat for sea, river and land birds.

 Flowers grow in this area, including the Euclea racemosa (Kersbos), Babiana ringens (Rotstert), Willdenowia incurvata (Sonkwas Riet), Limonium (Strandroos) and Leucospermum rodolentum (Sandveld Luisebos).
 Regular boat trips can be taken up the river for birdwatching.